Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Numerical solvers

 To solve this problem, we rewrite the original equations as

 In semi-discrete form, the equations for one element are

-The flux in these equations have to be modified accordingly: $F^k=F_c^k-C_vq^k$, $F^*=F^*_c-(C_vq)^*$. $F^*_c$ is defined by Godunov flux.
-The numerical flux $(C_vq)^*$ and $Q^*$ are defined by the central flux.
+The fluxes in these equations have to be modified accordingly: $\mathbf{F}^k=\mathbf{F}_c^k-C_v\mathbf{q}^k$, $F_h^k=(F_c)_h^k-C_v q_h^k$ and $F^*=F^*_c-(C_vq)^*$.
+The convective flux $F^*_c$ is defined by Rusanov flux.
+The fluxes $(C_vq)^*$ and $Q^*$ are defined by the central flux.
 The introduction of an auxiliary variable $q$ stabilizes the scheme.
-Note that the auxiliary equation does no involve time evolution, and thus $q^k$ can be eliminated in every time step.
-The addition of storage or computational cost is very limited.
+Note that the auxiliary equation does not involve time evolution.
+The computation and storage of $\bold{q}^k$ incur very limited extra costs.
 This method is called local discontinuous Galerkin scheme.